eliranwong/uniquebibleapp-webtop/README.md

 # For macOS users ONLY

-On macOS, to enable audio or text-to-speech features,
+On macOS, you need an extra step to enable audio or text-to-speech features on our webtop,

 1) <b>On host macOS terminal, run:</b>